showyourwork/showyourwork/docs/faqs.rst

 .. code-block:: text

   conda activate /path/to/my-article/.snakemake/conda/28e8667c7a3a18371030aff088ceb5c5_

+Ideally there is only one environment per article that fits this format.
+If this isn't the case, we recommend selecting the most recent environment (lowest on the list).

 From this point, anything you run using the ``python`` command should use the same conda environment |showyourwork| is using behind the scenes.
 You can confirm this by running